SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 You can define multiple subscripts for a single type, and the appropriate subscript overload to use is selected based on the type of index value you pass to the subscript.
-Subscripts are not limited to a single dimension, and you can define subscripts with multiple input parameters to suit your custom type's needs.
+Subscripts aren't limited to a single dimension, and you can define subscripts with multiple input parameters to suit your custom type's needs.